Brauer and partition diagram models for phylogenetic trees and forests: Non-binary trees and partition diagrams

 \subsection{Semigroup structure}

-The semigroup structures that we have described for binary trees in Section~\ref{s:sandwich}, also extend to nonbinary trees or forests, with some caveats.
-For instance, immediately we see that an action by the Temperley-Lieb generators $e_i$ will not be able to be defined in general: the product of $e_i$ by a partition diagram that includes a block $\{i,i+1,j\}$ where $j$ is on the opposite side to $i$ and $i+1$, will result in a block of size one, namely $\{j\}$.
-So the action of a Temperley-Lieb generator on a nonbinary tree may result in a forest.
+The semigroup structures that we have described for binary trees in Section~\ref{s:sandwich}, also extend to non-binary trees or forests, with some caveats.
+For instance, immediately we see that an action by the Temperley-Lieb generators $e_i$ will not be able to be defined for non-binary trees in general: the product of $e_i$ by a partition diagram that includes a block $\{i,i+1,j\}$ where $j$ is on the opposite side to $i$ and $i+1$, will result in a block of size one, namely $\{j\}$.
+So the action of a Temperley-Lieb generator on a non-binary tree may result in a forest.

 However, action by the symmetric group generators $s_i$ does preserve the restriction on the partition diagram.
 In fact, action by $s_i$ preserves the number and size of the blocks in the partition.
-Therefore, we are still able to construct the eggbox diagram decomposition of the set of nonbinary trees, and indeed for forests.
+Therefore, we are still able to construct the eggbox diagram decomposition of the set of non-binary trees, and indeed for forests.
 This decomposition will have a richer structure, however, as the $\DD$-classes are not determined simply by rank, but by other factors (the number and size of the blocks in the partition).
 This is a topic we leave for further investigation.

-The sandwich semigroup construction allows multiplication of nonbinary trees, as it does in the binary case, although in general the product will not be closed.
-That is, if one of the trees involved in the sandwich product is non-binary, it is possible that the product of diagrams results in an isolated node, which means the diagram may correspond to a forest of more than one tree (see Figure~\ref{f:sandwich.non.tree}).
-Thus, the set of diagrams for nonbinary trees is not closed under the sandwich product.
-Whether there are subfamilies of non-binary trees (for instance those whose partitions are all even?) for which the product is defined is an interesting further question.
+The sandwich semigroup construction allows multiplication of non-binary trees, as it does in the binary case, although in general the product will not be closed.
+That is, if one of the trees involved in the sandwich product is not binary, it is possible that the product of diagrams results in an isolated node, which means the diagram may correspond to a forest of more than one tree (see Figure~\ref{f:sandwich.non.tree}).
+Thus, the set of diagrams for non-binary trees is not closed under the sandwich product.
+Whether there are subfamilies of non-binary trees for which the product is defined is an interesting further question.

-Likewise, because every forest on $n$ leaves corresponds to a diagram, there is the possibility this product is defined.
-But without additional constraints it is not possible to guarantee the property required by Theorem~\ref{t:forests.partitions} is preserved in the sandwich product, namely that $m=\ell_{>1}(\pi)-1$.